-The prize pool for Mega Millions® shall consist of up to 51% of each drawing period's ticket sales.
-An amount of up to 1% of each drawing period's ticket sales may be placed in one or more prize pool reserve accounts.
-The maximum prize reserve account is \$45 million.
+The prize pool for Mega Millions® shall consist of up to 52% of each drawing period's ticket sales.
+An amount of up to 2% of each drawing period's ticket sales may be placed in one or more prize pool reserve accounts.
+The maximum prize reserve account is \$100 million.

-At June 30, 2017, the prize reserve account for the Mega Millions[®] game reported a balance of \$38.0 million of which the Lottery's share was \$432,299.
+At June 30, 2018, the prize reserve account for the Mega Millions[®] game reported a balance of \$58.1 million of which the Lottery's share was \$602,322.
+The Lottery records amounts, which are placed into the prize reserve funds, as prize awards expense when the related sales occur.

-iii) Lucky for Life®, which expanded to twenty-four lotteries in fiscal year 2017, operates under an agreement between the six New England states ("New England Lotteries") and the Arkansas Scholarship Lottery, the Colorado Lottery Commission, the Delaware Lottery, the Office of Lottery & Charitable Games, the Idaho Lottery, the Iowa Lottery Authority, the Kansas Lottery, the Kentucky Lottery Corporation, the Michigan Lottery, the Minnesota State Lottery, the Missouri Lottery, the Montana Lottery, the North Carolina Lottery, the North Dakota Lottery, the Ohio Lottery Commission, the South Carolina Education Lottery, the South Dakota Lottery, and the Wyoming Lottery Corporation (collectively referred to as the "Licensee Lotteries) to offer the Lucky for Life® game with a top prize of \$1,000 per day for life.
+iii) Lucky for Life®, which expanded to twenty-six lotteries in fiscal year 2018, operates under an agreement between the six New England states ("New England Lotteries") and the Arkansas Scholarship Lottery, the Colorado Lottery Commission, the Delaware Lottery, the Office of Lottery & Charitable Games, the Idaho Lottery, the Iowa Lottery Authority, the Kansas Lottery, the Kentucky Lottery Corporation, the Michigan Lottery, the Minnesota State Lottery, the Missouri Lottery, the Montana Lottery, the Nebraska Lottery, the North Carolina Lottery, the North Dakota Lottery, the Oklahoma Lottery Commission, the Ohio Lottery Commission, the South Carolina Education Lottery, the South Dakota Lottery, and the Wyoming Lottery Corporation (collectively referred to as the "Licensee Lotteries") to offer the Lucky for Life® game with a top prize of \$1,000 per day for life.
 The Lottery sells Lucky for Life® tickets, collects all revenues, and pays prizes based on its share of total sales, as a party lottery operating the game.
 The party lotteries have entered into an agreement with MUSL to administer certain aspects of the game.
 MUSL communicates and collects the share of prize amounts owed by each party lottery.
 The top prize and second prize is paid in accordance with official game rules and is shared based on each state's percentage of sales in proportion to the total low-tier prize liability.
 Total low-tier prizes are shared based on a percentage of sales in proportion to the total low-tier prize liability.